Therapeutic Horseback Riding Services

 Building Our Next Chapter

-As Indiana’s largest and oldest therapeutic riding center and a Premier Accredited Center through the Professional Association of Therapeutic Horsemanship International, we are proud to have experienced tremendous growth over the last thirty years.
-Not only have we reached maximum capacity and levels of services at Agape’s Headquarters located in Cicero, Indiana, we have expanded to a second location in Martinsville, Indiana, where we provide ever-growing, year-round services at our Bradford Woods Equine Center.
-As we continue to watch the impact of our unique, high-quality programs grow at both Agape locations, we recognize the incredible opportunity to bring our approach to more individuals by exploring further expansion throughout Central Indiana.
+As Indiana’s largest and oldest therapeutic riding center and a Premier Accredited Center through the Professional Association of Therapeutic Horsemanship International, we are proud to have experienced tremendous growth over the last thirty-five years.
+Not only have we reached maximum capacity and levels of services at Agape’s Headquarters located in Cicero, Indiana, we have a second location in Greenfield, Indiana, where we provide ever-growing services, seasonally, with the plan to expand to a year-round facility.

 Meeting Community Needs

-To ensure that the expansion opportunities uncovered through the planning process were highly informed not only by the needs of our organization, but also by the true needs of the Central Indiana community, Hedges & Associates began the process by conducting a comprehensive Strategic Planning Audit, which included:
+To ensure that the expansion opportunities uncovered through the planning process were highly informed not only by the needs of our organization, but also by the true needs of the Central Indiana community, the Board of Directors have begun the process by conducting a comprehensive Strategic Planning Audit, which includes:

 An External Stakeholder Assessment utilizing a combination of in-depth phone interviews and an electronic survey to collect input from community stakeholders